Search for heavy Majorana or Dirac neutrinos and right-handed $W$ gauge bosons in final states with two charged leptons and two jets at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Statistical analysis and results

 \section{Statistical analysis and results}

 The statistical analysis package \textsc{HistFitter}~\cite{Baak:2014wma} is used to implement a binned maximum-likelihood fit of the data distributions in the control and signal regions for the evaluation of the numbers of signal and background events.
 For the scenario in which the \NR neutrino is a Majorana particle, the \OC and \SC channels are fitted simultaneously, whereas for the Dirac neutrino, only the \OC channel is used in the fit.
 The analysis regions are optimised for the high-mass regime, where the CRs and the VRs have negligible signal contribution.
 On the other hand, it is found that lower mass points yield some signal events in the CRs.
 This effect is accounted for in the statistical analysis when evaluating the signal strength by simultaneously fitting the CRs and SRs.
+The VRs are not used in the fit, but are only employed to confirm the validity of the background modelling before the fit is carried out in the SRs.

 In the \OC channel, different distributions are used in the likelihood fit depending on the mass hierarchy of the signal sample.
-The \mlljj distribution is used as the discriminant for the $\mWR > \mNR$ hypothesis, and the \mjj spectrum is used as the discriminant for the $\mWR < \mNR$ hypothesis\footnote{For the \CROSEE and \CROSMM, a single-bin fit is employed.}.
+The \mlljj distribution is used as the discriminant for the $\mWR > \mNR$ hypothesis, and the \mjj spectrum is used as the discriminant for the $\mWR < \mNR$ hypothesis\footnote{For the \CROSEE and \CROSMM, the event yields are integrated into a single-bin and then fed into the fit.}.
 In both cases, the same discriminant variable is used in the control region and the signal region.
 In the \SC channel, \mjj is used in the CRs and \HT is used in the SR, regardless of the mass hierarchy, as it yields a better separation between the signal and the background.
 Additional mass hypotheses are added by interpolating the discriminating distributions obtained for existing signal simulation samples using a moment morphing technique \cite{Baak:2014fta}.

 The likelihood is the product of a Poisson probability density function describing the observed number of events, and Gaussian distributions to constrain the nuisance parameters associated with the systematic uncertainties.
 The widths of the Gaussian distributions correspond to the magnitudes of these uncertainties, whereas Poisson distributions are used for the simulation statistical uncertainties.
 Additional free parameters are introduced to normalise the contributions of \Zjet, diboson, and top-quark backgrounds to the data in the analysis control regions.
 The fitted normalisation parameters are applied simultaneously in SRs.
 The fitted normalisations are consistent with their SM predictions within the uncertainties.